lostfictions/znv/README.md

 ## Coercion rules

-znv tries to do as little work as possible to coerce env vars to the input types of your schemas.
-If a string value doesn't look like the input type, znv will pass it to the validator as-is, with the assumption that the validator will throw.
-For example, if your schema is `z.number()` and you pass in "banana", znv won't coerce it to `NaN`, it'll let your schema say "hey, this is a banana!"
+znv tries to do as little work as possible to coerce env vars (which are always strings when they're present) to the [input types](https://github.com/colinhacks/zod#what-about-transforms) of your schemas.
+If the env var doesn't look like the input type, znv will pass it to the validator as-is with the assumption that the validator will throw.
+For example, if your schema is `z.number()`, znv will test it against a numeric regex first, rather than unconditionally wrap it in `Number()` or `parseFloat()` (and thus coerce it to `NaN`).

+By modifying as little as possible, znv tries to get out of Zod's way and let it do the heavy lifting of validation.
+This also lets us produce less confusing error messages: if you pass the string "banana" to your number schema, it should be able to say "you gave me 'banana' instead of a number!" rather than "you gave me NaN instead of a number!"

 **Coercions only happen at the top level of a schema**.
 If you define an object with nested schemas, no coercions will be applied to the keys.